- Property makes up around 16% of the asset holdings of all self-managed superannuation funds (SMSFs) in Australia

 Buying commercial property through an SMSF is still bound by the same restrictions as buying residential property, such as the sole purpose test.

 This is legal provided it is maintained on an 'arm's length basis'.
-This basically means that all investments should be managed on a strictly commercial basis, with the assets reflecting their true market value.
+This basically means that all investments should be managed on a strictly commercial basis, with the assets and their returns reflecting true market value.

 As well as the sole purpose test, there are several other conditions that you need to follow if you're considering this: